PeterBooker/wp-prompress/README.md

 This is still in very early development and as such is unlikely feature complete and will contain bugs.
 I will create releases once it is ready for general use.

+I have attempted to comply with the [guidelines](https://prometheus.io/docs/instrumenting/writing_clientlibs/) where possible, please open a ticket to discuss issues.

 # License

 This is licensed under [MIT](https://github.com/PeterBooker/wp-prompress/blob/master/LICENSE).